Skip to content

 How It Works:

 1. The agentic part of your workflow runs with minimal read-only permissions.
-It is given additional prompting to write its output to the special known files
+It is given additional prompting to write its output to special known files

 2. The compiler automatically generates additional jobs that read this output and perform the requested actions